josephdviviano/epitome/README.md

 Setup
 =====
 epitome does not have any direct dependencies, but the scripts it generates rely heavily on well-developed MRI pacakges.
-The more esoteric packages come bundled with this code, and some custom analysis packages are bundled with
+The more esoteric packages come bundled with this code, and some custom analysis packages are bundled with epitome under bin/

 Steps to install: